Derpius/VisTrace/README.md

 VisTrace allows tracing visual meshes in Garry's Mod at high speeds on the CPU using https://github.com/madmann91/bvh, allowing for far higher fidelity scenes in Lua tracers without the massive performance cost of Lua mesh intersection.

 ## Installation
-Simply get the latest binary for your architecture from releases, and place it into `garrysmod/lua/bin`, then `require("VisTrace-vx.x")` in GLua.
+Simply get the latest binary for your architecture from releases, and place it into `garrysmod/lua/bin`, then `require("VisTrace-vX.X")` in GLua.
 For a more user friendly experience, get the [Steam Workshop addon](https://steamcommunity.com/sharedfiles/filedetails/?id=2531198548), which will automatically require the applicable version of the module, and provide integration with other addons (currently only [StarfallEx](https://github.com/thegrb93/StarfallEx)).

 ## Usage